Guru Gobind Singh: Founding the Khalsa

+Guru Panth

+Whilst Guru Gobind Singh passed on the mantle of guruship to both the Guru Granth and Guru Panth, the practice of Guru Panth was prevalent in the 18th century during the era of the Sikh Confederacy but fell into obscurity during the rise of Ranjit Singh.
+Today, Guru Panth is rarely evoked, being overshadowed by the more popular Guru Granth.

 Sikh scriptures

 Piara Singh Padam in his Sri Guru Gobind Singh Ji de Darbari Ratan highlights that Guru Gobind Singh gave as much regard to the pen as to the sword.

 Guru Gobind Singh is credited in the Sikh tradition with finalizing the Kartarpur Pothi (manuscript) of the Guru Granth Sahib – the primary scripture of Sikhism.
-The final version did not accept the extraneous hymns in other versions, and included the compositions of his father Guru Tegh Bahadur.
-Guru Gobind Singh also declared this text to be the eternal Guru for Sikhs.
+The final version did not accept the extraneous hymns in other versions and included the compositions of his father Guru Tegh Bahadur.
+Gobind Singh also declared this text to be the eternal Guru for Sikhs.

-Guru Gobind Singh is also credited with the Dasam Granth.
+Gobind Singh is also credited with the Dasam Granth.
 It is a controversial religious text considered to be the second scripture by some Sikhs, and of disputed authority to other Sikhs.
 The standard edition of the text contains 1,428 pages with 17,293 verses in 18 sections.
-The Dasam Granth includes hymns, mythological tales from Hindu texts, a celebration of the feminine in the form of goddess Durga, erotic fables, an autobiography, secular stories from the Puranas and the Mahabharata, letters to others such as the Mughal emperor, as well as reverential discussion of warriors and theology.
+The Dasam Granth includes hymns, mythological tales from Hindu texts, a celebration of the feminine in the form of goddess Durga, fables dealing with sexuality, an autobiography, secular stories from the Puranas and the Mahabharata, letters to others such as the Mughal emperor, as well as reverential discussion of warriors and theology.

+In his writings, Guru Gobind Singh uses a variety of pen names such as Shyam, Raam, Kaal, Gobind Das, Gobind Singh, Nanak, and Shah Gobind.

-According to the Bansavlinama, written in 1755 by Kesar Singh Chibbar, Sikhs requested that Guru Gobind Singh merge Dasam Granth with the Guru Granth Sahib.
-Guru Gobind Singh responded to the request by saying, "This is the Adi Guru Granth; The root book.
+According to the Bansavlinama, written in 1755 by Kesar Singh Chibbar, Sikhs requested that Gobind Singh merge Dasam Granth with the Guru Granth Sahib.
+Gobind Singh responded to the request by saying, "This is the Adi Guru Granth; The root book.
 That one (Dasam Granth) is only for my diversion.
 Let this be kept in the mind and let the two stay separate."

 The Dasam Granth has a significant role in the initiation and the daily life of devout Khalsa Sikhs.
 Parts of its compositions such as the Jaap Sahib, Tav-Prasad Savaiye and Benti Chaupai are the daily prayers (Nitnem) and sacred liturgical verses used in the initiation of Khalsa Sikhs.